 Insurance companies base their rates heavily on your overall health.
 If you have a serious medical condition, it might not be a good choice.
 Sometimes we see more favorable ratings for permanent policies such as a guaranteed universal life policy.
 Guaranteed universal life may be a more prudent decision with questionable health at the very least.

-A good independent life insurance agent will be able to guide you towards the best company for you so you don’t get overcharged or declined and get the lowest, actual cost of coverage.
+A good independent life insurance agent will be able to guide you towards the best company for you so you don’t get surprised, overcharged or declined.
+That is their business.
+You don’t pay a nickel extra for it either.
+This is the way you get the lowest, actual cost of coverage.

 Don’t Cut Corners.
 The Stay At Home Spouse Must Be Insured As Well